Tuesday February 11, 2020

 Thankfully, most all major operating systems offer disk encryption.
 For example, Apple has a setting called FileVault that encrypts the entire hard drive.
+In addition, Apple announced Enhanced Data Protection that you should opt into that client-side encrypts everything stored in iCloud except email, calendar and contacts.
 Likewise, Microsoft also offers full device and disk encryption.
 When encryption is turned on, even if the device is lost or stolen the data cannot be read unless the hacker or thief has the account password.
 Even if they remove the hard drive and attempt to gain access that way, the data is still encrypted.
 You can (and should) also typically encrypt your backup drives as well.

 Be sure that the main password that you use on your computer is a strong password.
 If you use a weak password and still have disk encryption, it kinda defeats the purpose!
 Most security and privacy professionals highly recommend turning on disk encryption for your operating system.
 Reach out to your operating system manufacturer or your IT department for assistance in making sure your data is secure